-Many of our members contact us to say that our monthly newsletters are an invaluable source of information.
+Many of our members contact us to say that our monthly newsletters are an invaluable source of information (and inspiration!).
 Here are a few of our most popular items from the past five years:

 40 “Must Know” Things Learned After 22 Years (Especially Important for Those Newly Diagnosed) (July 2010)